solution-loisir/Astro-base-starter/README.md

 * MDX through [@astrojs/mdx](https://docs.astro.build/en/guides/integrations-guide/mdx/)
 * Lightning CSS as a Vite transformer using Browserslist's `defaults`
 * Web manifest.
 Needs to be configure at `src/config/manifest.json`.
 Also provides default page title and description.
-* Generate favicons with a one time script `generate-favicons`.
+* Generate favicons in `public/images/favicons/` with a one time script `generate-favicons`.
+See `generate-favicons.js` for script details.
 The generated favicons are already linked in the BaseLayout head.
 Usage:

 ```sh
 npm run generate-favicons path/to/source.png
 ```
 * Removing unused global style with Purgecss
 * Prism for code highlighting
+* Generate pages from `content/pages` through `pages/[...path].astro` using `layouts/PageLayout.astro`.
+For pages frontmatter definition see `content/config.ts`

 ## How to use
 1. Click the "Use this template" button.